i10/tractus/README.md

 # Tractus
-Dependency analyzer for R code that visualizes the decisions taken during exploratory programming.

-> Please note that this project is a research protoype.
-We focused on showcasing a broad range of features instead of fleshing out individual features.
-Nonetheless, we expect Tractus to work for common analyses.
+Tractus can analyze dependencies in R code and parse through source code to identify experiments and group them into hypotheses.
+It has three components: An RStudio addin, a parser, and a web app that visualizes the results of the parser.

 # Usage
 ## Installation
 Currently, we do not provide prebuilt binaries.
-To build Tractus yourself, clone this repository, install [Rust](https://www.rust-lang.org/) using [rustup](https://rustup.rs/), and then from inside the folder of this README run:
+To build Tractus yourself, clone this repository, install [Rust](https://www.rust-lang.org/) using [rustup](https://rustup.rs/).
+Then, from the folder where this README file is, run the following bash command:
 ```
 cargo build --release
 ```
 The Tractus binary will be available at `./target/release/tractus`.
-You can copy it to a location of your pleasing and add it to your `PATH` such that it is available as simply `tractus`, as the following instructions assume.
+You can copy it to a location you find convenient, and add it to your `PATH` so that it is available as `tractus`.
+Note: The following instructions are based on the assumption that you have done this.

 To install the RStudio addin, open the `./src/rstudio-addin/tractusAddin.Rproj` in RStudio and execute the menu entry `Build > Load All`.
-The addin should be available in the toolbar under `Addins` and called `Tractus`.
+The addin should then be available in the toolbar under `Addins` and called `Tractus`.

 ## Quickstart
 To watch the RStudio console, start Tractus in a terminal: